truth table: test_truth_table_tests

 return (x, y) != (False, False)

-• logical_equality has two if statements, I put their opposites together
+• logical_equality has two if statements, I use what I know from exclusive_disjunction

 def logical_equality(x, y):